Montreal Aquarium: Montreal Aquadome (1967–1991)

 The city planned in 1988 to move the aquarium to a more popular location at the Old Port, but the plan did not come through when the city was mired in recession in the early 1990s.

 On September 15, 1991, the aquarium officially closed.
 Most of its exhibits were transferred to the Biodome.

-The site of the former aquarium now belongs to the amusement park La Ronde.
-The main aquarium building is now the Pass Building and the dolphin pool is vacant and closed off from the public.
+The main aquarium building was demolished, leaving just the former dolphin pool building.